mackstar/webform_confirm/README.md

 Issues
 ------

-The project is working with a standard install of webform.
+The project is working with a standard install of Webform.
 Changing the theme elements for forms is not currently supported.

 Future improvements and features
 ------------------------------